DanDreger/Deep-Neural-Network-Learning-for-Non-Profit-Funding/Report.md

 # Charity Deep Learning Model Overview

 Some charity fundraisers are successful and others not.
 Why?
-Is it about the charty type, amount requested, use case, or something else?
+Is it about the charity type, amount requested, use case, or something else?

 By creating a deep learning neural network, we hope to create a model which predicts a charity's fundraising success using several criteria.

-And by better understanding why some charitites are more successul fundraisers, perhaps other charities can learn a lesson from this data.
+And by better understanding why some charities are more successful fundraisers, perhaps other charities can learn a lesson from this data.

 ## The Data